Eric-Chung-0511/Learning-Record/Data Science Projects/PawMatchAI/README.md

    - **Technical Insight:** I implemented this mechanism efficiently using **torch.einsum**, ensuring optimal computation of attention weights while keeping memory usage and processing speed in check.
 The choice of torch.einsum was crucial for maintaining the model's overall efficiency.

-   - **Why It's Effective:** This integration enhances our model's ability to:
+   - **Why It's Effective:** This integration enhances the model's ability to:
      - Focus on critical details, such as unique facial patterns
      - Capture dependencies between different image regions, improving classification accuracy
      - Complement ConvNeXt's local feature processing with global relationship modeling